NikolaBorislavovHristov/jxbuild/builddoc.md

 This covers the build and package of the following:

-* JxCore - desktop
+* JxCore desktop
-* JxCore - iOS
+* JxCore iOS
-* JxCore - Android
+* JxCore Android
-* jxcore-cordova plugin
+* JxCore-Cordova plugin
     * this ingests the iOS & Android builds from above...

+# Automated scripts

+In the build_scripts directory, the macos-build-dist.sh script automates the process of building the JxCore and JxCore-Cordova distribution files.
+It runs on macOS and builds all the required files but:
+ - JxCore for Windows
+ - JxCore for Linux
+ - NPM parts

-# Overall Steps
+# Manual Steps

 ## JxCore - Desktop build